The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

 and V-22 Osprey;

-The C-17 Globemaster III program is scheduled to end production in late 2015.
+Boeing ceased production of the C-17 Globemaster III in late 2015.
 During 2011, BMA production deliveries concluded on the F-22 Raptor and KC-767 International Tanker programs.

 Financial results for BDS' BMA group were as follows: